PeterC-alfaisal/likelihoodR/README.md

 The likelihood interval can be obtained for many statistics.
 This represents the range of values that are consistent with the observed data for a given level of support.
-For example, the S-2 likelihood interval includes all values which are not more different from the maximum likelihood estimate (MLE) by more than a support value of 2.
+For example, the S-2 likelihood interval includes all values which are not more different from the MLE by more than a support value of 2.
 As noted for the figure below, the S-2 interval is numerically closely equivalent to the 95% confidence interval, as the support of 2 is similar to the 5% significance level.